mudiarto/ucommentapp/doc/index.rst

 			ucomment = {}
 			ucomment['django_application_path'] = '/path/to/Django/project/ucommentapp'

+		The last line points to your installation of |ucomment|, set in step 2 above.
+Once it knows this location, it will be able to use all other settings you specified earlier in your ``ucommentapp/conf/settings.py`` file.

 #.
 To publish your document, start your Django server, or, if you are in
 	development mode: run the built-in Django development server: